mutaimwiti/rbactl/DOCUMENTATION.md

 Logical rules allow for combination of other rules using logical operators.
 The library supports `$and`, `$or`, `$nor` (whose values are an `array` of rules) and `$not` (whose value is a single rule). `$not` negates a rule and `$nor` negates an `$or`.
 When an object rule has multiple keys they are implicitly AND-ed together.
-The examples below use placeholder entities and actions to show how logical rules compose, so that even complex access checks can be expressed clearly. `someCheck`, defined below, is a prerequisite callback used throughout the examples to avoid repeating its definition.
+The examples below build on the `article` entity. `isOwner`, defined below, is a reusable callback used throughout them; it grants access when the requesting user owns the article in question.

 > Logical rules are powered by [logical-compiler](https://github.com/mutaimwiti/logical-compiler).
 It evaluates the
 > boolean expression with proper short-circuiting (an `$and` stops at the first `false`, an `$or` at the first `true`),